Your Local Hanoi Travel Guide

 There’s no shortage of things to do in this northern end of Vietnam.
 You only have to venture half an hour outside of Hanoi to feel as though you’ve totally escaped the city to the countryside.
 With a few days or more to spend in the area around Hanoi, I highly suggest checking out some of the following destinations.

-Sapa – Ok, Ok, let’s start with the most obvious.
-Everyone rants and raves about how good Sapa is; hiking through the rice terraces, staying a night with a local family at a traditional Vietnamese ‘homestay.’
+Sapa – Starting with the obvious.
+Everyone talks about how good Sapa is; hiking through the rice terraces, staying a night with a local family at a traditional Vietnamese ‘homestay.’
 Sapa is definitely a scenic place to visit for a couple of days.
 If doing a homestay, plan to stay up here for at least two nights / three days.
 I wouldn’t suggest staying too much longer as you’ll just get annoyed by the hordes of tourists.

 Ha Giang – In my opinion, this is the real northern Vietnam.
 Ha Giang is located approximately 300 km directly north of Hanoi.
 It is 240 km further north of Sapa and sees far fewer tourists.
 There are a number of homestays in the area such as the Ha Giang Homestay and Thon Tha Tay Stilt House.
 Roads in every direction out of Ha Giang are amazingly scenic, some of the best you’ll find in Southeast Asia.

 Halong Bay – Halong Bay is a UNESCO World Heritage site best known for its emerald waters and thousands of towering limestone pinnacles standing in the ocean.
-Most people visit Halong Bay from Hanoi as either a day trip or overnight cruise on a traditional junk boat, book here with Intrepid Travel.
+Most people visit Halong Bay from Hanoi as either a day trip or overnight cruise on a traditional junk boat.
 For the rambunctious travelers, there are also quite a few party boat cruises.

 Lan Ha Bay – If you’re looking to escape the tourist trail then head out to Lan Ha Bay instead of Halong Bay.
 Lan Hay bay is the area directly south of Halong Bay and encompasses Cat Ba island.
 Instead of making a day trip from Hanoi, you’re better off spending a few nights on Cat Ba and explore the surrounding areas with a small local boat.
 With loads of rock climbers in the region, free climbing the pinnacles is a popular daytime activity.